Wage and Hour Laws in South Carolina | Current South Carolina Labor Laws

 Unemployment

-Under certain circumstances, South Carolina residents may be eligible for unemployment benefits while they search for another job.
+Under South Carolina labor laws, South Carolina residents may be eligible for unemployment benefits while they search for another job.
 You are required to certify that you are unemployed on a weekly basis to receive these benefits.
 See South Carolina State Unemployment Benefits.

 The Department of Employment and Workforce determines eligibility and handles unemployment benefits for those who lost their jobs.
 There are eligibility requirements unemployed individuals must meet to qualify for the unemployment benefits offered by the state of South Carolina.